Chatuge Dam: Background and construction

 Various private entities recognized the hydroelectric potential of the Hiwassee in the early 1900s, although plans for dams were typically focused further downstream from the Chatuge site.
+TVA had considered an alternate site two miles downstream at Blair Creek.
 After taking control of flood control operations in the valley in the 1930s, the Tennessee Valley Authority built Hiwassee Dam and carried out an extensive survey of the river (the waters of which were a major contributor to flooding in Chattanooga) in which they identified the Chatuge site.
 The outbreak of World War II in Europe brought an emergency demand for electricity, mainly to power aluminum production in East Tennessee, and TVA offered to meet this demand by building a series of dams on the Hiwassee and several other Tennessee River tributaries.
 The Chatuge Dam project (originally called the Hayesville project), along with several other dam projects, was authorized July 16, 1941.
 Work on the dam began the following day.

 The construction of Chatuge Dam and its reservoir required the purchase of 11641 acre of land, 1904 acre of which had to be cleared.
-278 families, 532 graves, and 40 mi of roads (including part of U.S. Route 64) had to be relocated.
+278 families, 532 graves, and 40 mi of roads (including part of U.S. Route 64 and all of NC 69) had to be relocated.
+One house relocated from the Elf community during the clearing of the land later became the Clay County School District superintendent’s office until 2005.
 TVA kept the dam's design simple and relied on basic building materials (i.e., earth and rock) in order to complete the dam as quickly as possible in hopes of allowing the reservoir to collect the 1941-1942 winter rains.
 The dam was constructed of impervious earthen fill fortified on both sides by riprap.
 The spillway was the only major part of the dam that required concrete.
 Since the reservoir would fill slowly and create mosquito-breeding environments, various measures were taken to prevent malaria outbreaks.

 Chatuge Dam was completed and its gates closed on February 12, 1942.
 The cost of the whole project was just over $9 million.
+Construction took 1.5 million man-hours to complete.
+One worker died during the construction after falling from a railroad car at the station while unloading cement for the dam.
 For most of its early years, Chatuge was operated as a flood storage unit in conjunction with nearby Nottely Dam (which has an almost identical design) to regulate water flow at Hiwassee Dam 45 mi downstream.
-A small generator was installed at Chatuge in 1954.
+In 1954, the saddle dams and main dam were raised ten feet and flash boards were installed on the spillway so the lake could rise an additional 4 ft.
+A small generator was also installed at Chatuge in 1954.
+In 1985, TVA spent $3 million to raise Chatuge Dam by six feet in order to accommodate higher rainfall.